 Milan is the second-largest city in the country, with a population of 1,4 million citizens.
 The city might be famous for fashion, but this is not the only thing attracting people and international students.
 Several European medical universities that teach in English are located here.

 The first medical course was introduced in 1998.
 With many years of experience in the medical field, the university has reached perfection in educating future doctors.
-Nowadays, the university offers undergraduate and graduate medicine courses entirely taught in English.
+The university offers undergraduate courses entirely taught in English.